- If the last few decades have shown us anything, it’s that macroeconomic developments are characteristically volatile.

 Risk mitigation and effective compliance are at the centre of Surecomp’s ethos.
 It is forwardly focused on diversifying and supporting smaller stakeholders through the scaling up of deep-tier supply chains.

-“There is a growing intent of bridging the SME gap… We want to help banks to be able to fund the small-medium enterprises in a way that is meaningful,” said Guharoy, who sees the contemporary challenges in logistics and regulation as a real opportunity for SMEs to use their strength in locality to partner with key stakeholders and foster a growth-minded industry, one that is both resilient and compliant.
+“There is a growing intent of bridging the SME gap… We want to help banks fund the small-medium enterprises in a way that is meaningful,” said Guharoy, who sees the contemporary challenges in logistics and regulation as a real opportunity for SMEs to use their strength in a locality to partner with key stakeholders and foster a growth-minded industry, one that is both resilient and compliant.

 “[Larger buyers], they might know their Tier 1 suppliers, but they have absolutely no clue about their Tier 2, Tier 3 suppliers, leave alone which geographies, what regulations, etc.”